4 Steps to Wine Tasting | Drink Like a Pro

 - How long does the taste linger (Finish)?

-1) You can take a look (See) at your wine glass to evaluate its appearance and ensure there are no obvious problems like a floating piece of cork.
+1) See the wine in the glass to evaluate its appearance and ensure there are no obvious problems like a floating piece of cork.

-4) Sip your wine - swish it around you mouth and evaluate how it feels in your mouth and how long the Flavors linger (Finish)
+4) Sip your wine.
+Swish it around you mouth and evaluate how it feels in your mouth and how long the flavors linger on the finish.

-Follow the 4 steps to wine tasting (See, Swirl, Smell, and Sip) to fully enjoy your wine and perform some basic evaluations of the wine you drink.
+Follow the 4 steps to wine tasting (See, Swirl, Smell, and Sip) to fully enjoy your wine and perform some basic evaluations.
+You’re a pro!

 Where to Find Wine Tastings?